pandas-dev/pandas/doc/source/user_guide/io.rst

 .. versionadded:: 1.1.0

-Similarly, the :func:`~pandas.to_excel` can write OpenDocument spreadsheets
+Similarly, the :func:`~pandas.to_excel` method can write OpenDocument spreadsheets

 .. code-block:: python